CIT2202/films-single-table-crud/README.md

 * In a code editor open *browseable-list.php*.
   * On line 3 change the connection settings to match the database name, username and password you created last week in the MySQL practical.
 * Open this page in a browser, you should see a list of films that has been dynamically generated from the database.
-* Try and modify the code so that:
+* To test your understanding, try and modify the code so that:
   * The page only shows films made in the 21st century i.e. in the year 2000 or later.
   * In addition to the title of the film, the year of the film is also display.